blogs.sanpreetsingh.com

 • “I feel lonely even when they’re right next to me.”

-Here are patterns that show up in actual homes (not perfect therapy-room conversations):
+These are the patterns that show up in actual homes, not just in ideal conversations.

 • Partner A shares emotion